-Professionals don’t need inspiration to write; they push on without it
+Professionals don’t need the inspiration to write; they push on without it

 Sometimes I’m just minding my own business, not giving my writing a conscious thought when an idea pops into my mind – a really great one.
 Inspiration hits me like a lightning bolt.
 If at all possible I stop what I’m doing and write.
 Even if it’s in the middle of the night.